JabRef/jabref/docs/sweng/Specification_Book.md

 * Postcondition failure: *Several accepted entries have not been added or invalid references were added with garbage values to the library*

 ### Use Case 6:
-* Name: *Adding multiple invalid bibtex entries with the parser*
+* Name: *Adding multiple invalid bibtex entries with the feature*
 * Agents: *Jabref user*
 * Preconditions: *A plain text with multiple invalid references is available*
 * Common process